auth0/docs/articles/security/store-tokens.md

 # Where to Store Tokens

-This document explains how to securely store [tokens](/tokens) used in token-based authentication.
+Not sure where to store [tokens](/tokens)?
+This guide outlines how to securely store tokens used in token-based authentication.

-## Do not store tokens in the browser
+## Don't store tokens in local storage

-You should not store tokens in the browser's local storage or session storage.
-Data stored in the browser is vulnerable to [cross-site scripting](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) and malicious parties can potentially steal or alter that data.
+Browser local storage (or session storage) is not secure.
+Any data stored there may be vulnerable to [cross-site scripting](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).
+If an attacker steals a token, they can gain access to and make requests to your API.
+Treat tokens like credit card numbers or passwords: don’t store them in local storage.

-## Store tokens when a backend is present
+## If a backend is present

-If your application has a backend server at all, then you should use the [Authorization Code flow](/application-auth/current/server-side-web) for authentication.
-Native applications should use the [Authorization Code flow with Proof Key for Code Exchange](/application-auth/current/mobile-desktop).
+If your application has a backend server at all, then tokens should be handled server-side using the [Authorization Code flow](/application-auth/current/server-side-web), [Authorization Code flow with Proof Key for Code Exchange](/application-auth/current/mobile-desktop), or hybrid flow.

-## Store tokens without a backend
+## Single page applications

 If you have a single page application (SPA) with no corresponding backend server, your SPA should request new tokens on page load and store them in memory without any persistence.
 To make API calls, your SPA would then use the in-memory copy of the token.

-## Using Cookies
+## Using cookies

 You can also use cookies to store the JWT.
 The exact way to set a cookie depends on the client side language you are using.